akumm7491/domain-bound-agent-swarm/.github/ISSUE_TEMPLATE/feature_request.md

 - [ ] This change requires UI changes
 - [ ] This change requires documentation updates
 - [ ] This change impacts performance
 - [ ] This change impacts security
+- [ ] This change requires penetration testing
+- [ ] This change requires compliance review

+**Additional context**
+Add any other context, mockups, or screenshots about the feature request here.
+⚠️ Please ensure no sensitive information is included in mockups or screenshots.